A Limp in the Woods (Day 97)

 Lemon Squeezer

-The Indian Fire, sometimes called The Natives Fire--what I call friendly fire--is tiny, unpretentious, controlled and warming.
+The Indian Fire, sometimes called the Natives Fire--what I call friendly fire--is tiny, unpretentious, controlled and warming.
 It evokes contemplation and consideration, not power and destruction.
-It’s worth noting that the smoke from either type of fire ALWAYS BLOWS DIRECTLY TOWARD YOU, but The Indian Fire, being tidier, produces less of it.
+It’s worth noting that the smoke from either type of fire ALWAYS BLOWS TOWARD YOU, but The Indian Fire, being tidier, produces less of it.

+Speaking of me--and why wouldn’t I?
+I’m my favorite subject--this morning I awoke with a full tank of gusto, raring to attack the day, or let it assail me.
+At some point in the night, after the Indian Fire had flown the coop, my migraine had migrated elsewhere.
 A mug of the last cheap drug doubled as insurance against another, simultaneously holding down its duty as pipe cleaner.
 Doo-ty.
 It’s just generic instant coffee--savorless flavorlessness--but I brew it thick and spirited and piping hot.
-The mug itself, my titanium C-cup, is dented, blackened by soot, has baked-on sap, and is otherwise unsightly--an ugly mug that’s seen much use.
+The mug itself, my titanium C-cup, is dinged up, blackened by soot, has baked-on sap, and is altogether unsightly.
+A true ugly mug.
 But it is capacious, allowing for enough coff-syrup to ward off all except the ensuing bladder splatter.
 Migraines don’t stand a chance.

 No question, I need to better focus on my body’s requirements--including limiting the Honey Buns I’m force-feeding it.
 Still, I was cognizant that it’d be difficult to do so--the body tends only to whisper, till it’s too late, when it screams--just as it would be difficult to laugh alone.
 (Only the deranged do that.)
 As such, I tore down my tent and tore out with intent.
+I never caught.

+“It’d take a mighty big fish,” he said.
 Lying is fishing’s oldest tradition.

 “Nah, more of a straight-liner.
 Then again, there are no straight lines in Nature; the trail continuously zig-zags.”